You want to sell it by when?!

 Real estate lenders often ask valuers to provide a value that assumes a limited time to complete the envisaged transaction.
 The RICS Red Book has long held that providing such a valuation without knowing the reason for the time constraint is unreasonable, and therefore a breach of its provisions.
 In this article, I examine the reasons for the RICS’s position and the practicalities of responding to such a request.

-The RICS’s position stems from a number of problems associated with linking a value to a specific disposal timetable.
-First, whether the time limit can be considered reasonable.
+The RICS’s stance dates back to problems that emerged due to the decline of UK real estate values in the 1990s following the popping of the 1980s balloon.
+This not only saw a significant rise in insolvencies and sales by or on behalf of lenders, but also litigation around those sales.
+A number of problems associated with trying to link a value to a specific disposal timetable emerged.
+First, is the stipulated time limit reasonable or not?
 Second, if it is not reasonable, what metrics can be used to provide a reliable estimate of the price that could reasonably be expected?
 Finally, whether a valuation on this assumption is relevant to any foreseeable situation which the lender may find themselves in, and the associated risks to lender and valuer of inappropriate reliance on a such a figure.

 The starting point for a valuer faced with such a request is to consider whether, in the market conditions prevailing on the valuation date, the period stipulated is sufficient to allow for “proper marketing”.
 The IVSC definition of Market Value does not specify a fixed period, simply that there has been time before the valuation date for proper marketing to have taken place, i.e. time to allow the asset to be brought to the attention of an adequate number of market participants and to conduct the method of sale that is most appropriate.
 This is in recognition of the fact that there is no direct correlation between liquidity and price.
 Obviously if an asset is overpriced it will take longer to sell and if under-priced it will sell more quickly.
 That is not the issue.
 For a comparatively illiquid asset like real estate, nearly identical assets can take very different times to sell even when fairly (correctly) priced.
 To answer the question as to whether the specified period is sufficient for proper marketing the valuer needs to ignore any outliers, and consider whether the time period is adequate to do everything that is normally necessary for marketing and agreeing a sale, assuming no unforeseeable problems.